Projektgrupp01/Project_INTE/docs/TDD Dokumentation.md

 Can lose health.
 Can die.
-Should be possible to adjust stats with items, magic buffs, jobs, races
+Should be possible to adjust stats with items, magic buffs, jobs, races added a spellbook. can add spells and remove spells.

 Race functionality
 Has name of race that can be gotten with getRace() using a decorator